EU Licensed4.8/5

 Usage & Dosage

-Adults and children aged 12 and over: two sprays (100 micrograms) into each nostril once daily initially, reducing to one spray (50 micrograms) into each nostril once daily once symptoms are well controlled.
-Maximum daily dose: 200 micrograms per nostril.
+Adults and children over 12 years: 2 sprays into each nostril once daily, preferably in the morning.
+May reduce to 1 spray per nostril once daily for maintenance once symptoms are controlled.

 Side Effects